morganthomas/winning-arguments/winning-arguments.md

 * The cake has a delicate consistency.
 * The cake is well named because it has a delicate consistency.

+This third statement is actually expressing a relationship between the first two statements: namely, that "this cake has a delicate consistency" justifies "this cake is well named."
+This is reflected in the translation, where the verb "is justified by" relates the two

 ## Truth